Locations for the following Immersive Term are released to campus in early February.

 Course Instructor: Adam Heavrin, Course Coordinator: Jason Jimerson

 Course Instructor: Randy Smith, Course Coordinator: Lisa Mahan

-This course offers students an opportunity to assume the role of the Machiavelli’s Prince and employ game theory in democratic arrangements in simulation of international diplomacy.
-Within the United Nations, students will learn to employ rules of procedure and methods of conflict resolution to affect policy in a manner that best suits their assigned state’s interests.
-Students peer into the complexity of the United Nations through the study of current pressing inter-national issues.
+This course offers students an opportunity to engage in diplomacy by inhabiting the role of Sun Tzu’s warrior and executing successful argumentation.
+Within a simulation of the United Nations, students will learn to employ rules of procedure and methods of conflict resolution to affect policy in a manner that best suits their assigned state’s interests.
+Students will peer into the complexity of the United Nations through the study of current pressing international issues.